A pentagonal number theorem for tribone tilings

-The difference between the two sequences consists of $k(k-1)/2$ successive 6's, followed by $k$ successive 0's, followed by $k(k-1)/2$ successive $-6$'s.
+The difference between the two sequences consists of $k(k-1)/2$ 6's, followed by $k$ 0's, followed by $k(k-1)/2$ $-6$'s.
 Since all terms are divisible by 6, we have proved that $R'$ can be tiled by bones (specifically, bones parallel to $\ba\!-\!\bb$), which in turn shows that $R$ can be tiled by bones.

 Combining the preceding result with the result of section~\ref{sec-vanish}, we conclude:

 {\bf Theorem 3}: An $(a,b)$-benzel can be tiled by bones if and only if we have $a = k(3k-1)/2$ and $b = k(3k+1)/2$ or vice versa for some integer $k \geq 2$.